coderefinery/installation/python.md

 ## How to verify the installation

-For windows users, use git bash Terminal and for everyone type in the command prompt:
+Use git bash terminal (on Windows) or a regular terminal (MacOS and Linux) and type in the command prompt:

 ```shell
 $ python --version